yingyang0729/Kim_S_Yang_Y_MT-FIP/README.md

 3. images-it contains all image files;
 4. includes-it contains 1 PDF file and 1 text file.
 The PDF is for semantic tagging and doucment outline;
 5. js-it contains a blank text file;
+6. fonts-all fonts files;
-6. Page1-Page5_index.html;
+7. Page1-Page5_index.html;
-7. One README.md file.
+8. One README.md file.

 ## History
 TODO: